SWIFTSIM/swiftsim-rt-tools/grackle/README.md

 - CoolingTest: (Re)produce the results from `examples/RadiativeTransferTests/CoolingTest`

+- CosmoCoolingTest: Same as CoolingTest, but including cosmological expansion.

 - Iliev06Test0Part3: (Re)produce the results from Iliev et al 2006, Test 0, part 3.
   (In which a gas parcel is first heated, and then cooled.)